ECC-BFMC/Documentation/source/data/computer.rst

    :maxdepth: 1
    :hidden:

-   computer/setup
+   computer/preliminarySetup
    computer/testing
    computer/demo
-   computer/dashboard

-* :doc:`Computer setup <computer/setup>`
+* :doc:`Preliminary setup <computer/preliminarySetup>`

   - Describing the setup for the computer code

 * :doc:`Computer Testing <computer/testing>`

-  - Describing the setup for the computer simulated servers and devices!
+  - Describing the behavior and how to run the computer simulated servers and devices!

 * :doc:`Demo <computer/demo>`

-  - Describing the setup for the computer demo code.

-* :doc:`Dashboard <computer/dashboard>`

-  - Describing the setup for the computer demo code.
+  - Describing the behavior of the Demo and how to run it.

-This is the sum of codes that have to be run on the computer side, either if it's for testing purposes (testing the V2X systems), the demo, the simulator, or the Dashboard.
+Those codes have the purpose of simulating the semaphore scripts and the Traffic Communication Server, both present at the competition.
+The teams should run and analyze this code in order to validate the functionality of the data.

+Aditionally, you can try to use the sape scripts to replciate reals systems in your testing environment, so to also test the actual behavior of your car in relation to those same systems.